Kaeloo

-Kaeloo is a French computer-animated comedy television series created by Rémi Chapotot, Jean-François Henry and Tristan Michel and produced by Cube Creative, with the participation of Canal+, CNC, Comptoir du Son, Blue Spirit (seasons 1–2) and Xilam Animation (season 5).
+Kaeloo is a French animated comedy television series created by Rémi Chapotot, Jean-François Henry and Tristan Michel and produced by Cube Creative, with the participation of Canal+, CNC, Comptoir du Son, Blue Spirit (seasons 1–2) and Xilam Animation (season 5).
 The series, comprising 241 episodes across five seasons, aired from June 6, 2010, to April 13, 2023, on Canal+ Family, Canal+ Kids and Télétoon+, and also started airing on September 2017 on C8.

 Premise

-The show centers around the adventures of a group of anthropomorphic animal friends, Kaeloo the frog (Kaelou in the pilot), Stumpy the squirrel, (Moignon in the pilot), Quack-Quack the duck, Mr. Cat the cat, and as of Seasons 2 and 5, Pretty the rabbit, Eugly the rabbit, Olaf the penguin, Game Rule and Stumpy's seven sisters, who live on a planet known as Smileyland (Pays Trop Mignon in French, which means "Very Cute Country" in English) and play games to keep themselves from getting bored.
+The show centers around the adventures of a group of anthropomorphic animal friends, Kaeloo the frog (Kaelou in the pilot), Stumpy the squirrel, (Moignon in the pilot), Quack-Quack the duck, Mr. Cat the cat, and as of Seasons 2 and 5, Pretty the rabbit, Eugly the rabbit, Olaf the emperor penguin, Ursula the black cat, The Sheep, Game Rule and Stumpy's seven sisters, who live on a planet known as Smileyland (Pays Trop Mignon in French, which means "Very Cute Country" in English) and play games to keep themselves from getting bored.
 Things always go wrong due to Stumpy's ineptitude at almost everything, Quack-Quack's addiction to yogurt, Pretty's unkindness (in the earlier seasons), Eugly's emotional vulnerability (even though she is big, weighs 10 tons, and went to art school in season 5), Olaf's desire to take over the world, Mr. Cat's constant cheating and abuse of the others, and Kaeloo's ability to transform into a hulking toad monster named Bad Kaeloo (Bad Kaelou in the Pilot) when angered.